Presented by DiploFoundation, AAAS and swissnex Boston.

 Advisor for Science, Technology, and Innovation, Holland Innovation Network, Consulate of the Kingdom of the Netherlands

-Molly Douglas is an Advisor for Science, Technology, and Innovation with the Holland Innovation Network in Boston, the Dutch Ministry of Economic Affairs’ international arm.
-Before joining the HIN, Molly was with The Fletcher School at Tufts University, where she most recently managed the Executive Education portfolio.
+Molly Douglas is Senior Advisor for Innovation, Technology, and Science with the Holland Innovation Network in Boston, the Dutch Ministry of Economic Affairs’ international arm.
+Before joining the HIN, Molly was at The Fletcher School at Tufts University, where she most recently managed the Executive Education portfolio.
 Prior to ExEd, Molly worked on the design and launch of The Fletcher School’s Science Diplomacy Center (SDC) and served as its Assistant Director.
 While with the SDC, Molly worked on science, technology, and innovation in international relations, sustainable economic development, and the Arctic.
-Molly also completed graduate studies at Fletcher, where she focused on the intersection of global business innovation with environment and resource policy, market approaches to development, and social entrepreneurship.
+Molly also completed graduate studies at Fletcher, where she focused on the intersection of global business innovation with environment and resource policy and market approaches to development.
+Prior to graduate school, Molly worked in international development in DC and overseas, including service as a Peace Corps Volunteer in the Balkans.
+She’s also variously worked on global health, education, and migration and spent time on Capitol Hill and in the UN ecosystem in Geneva.
 Molly completed undergraduate studies at the Walsh School at Georgetown University.
 Outside of the HIN, Molly is consulting on a social enterprise startup and on science diplomacy training, strategic communication, and ecosystem building.

 Acting Consul General, Consulate General of Mexico in Boston